venkys8/TCL_Workshop/day_4/README.md

-2. Designer gives RTL, we need to automate it.
+2. Designer gives RTL, we automate it.
 Read the library, all netlists, hierarchical check and gives output ( synthesized netlist )